Graduate Student Organizing Committee

 The Graduate Student Organizing Committee (GSOC) is a labor union representing graduate teaching and research assistants at New York University (NYU).

-GSOC is affiliated with the Technical, Office, and Professional Union, United Auto Workers Local 2110, an amalgamated union that also represents employees at the Village Voice newspaper, the American Civil Liberties Union, the Museum of Modern Art, and several other locations.
+GSOC is affiliated with the Technical, Office, and Professional Union, United Auto Workers Local 7902, an amalgamated union that also represents over 7,000 part-time and adjunct professors, student educators, and healthcare workers at New York University and The New School.